 26 Best Vegetarian Sources of Protein

-With the ever-growing popularity of protein shakes and half-pound burgers, there’s no denying that our culture is obsessed with eating protein.
-So it should come as no surprise that vegans and vegetarians are constantly questioned about going meat-free—despite the fact that neither diet by definition is lacking in the muscle building nutrient.
-If you’re vegan or vegetarian, you know exactly what we’re talking about—and you’re tired of getting asked questions about the sources and quantity of your protein intake.
+There's no denying that our culture is obsessed with eating protein.
+So it should come as no surprise that vegans and vegetarians are constantly questioned about going meat-free—despite the fact that neither diet by definition is lacking in the muscle-building nutrient.
+If you're vegan or vegetarian, you know exactly what we're talking about—and you're tired of getting asked questions about the sources and quantity of your protein intake.

 Protein, per tablespoon: 2.5 grams

 Though chia seeds don't contain that much protein, they do contain all nine essential amino acids.
 Thanks to the seeds' blood-sugar stabilizing ratio of satiating protein, fats and fiber, they're the perfect hunger-busting addition to your diet, and can help you lose inches.
 But that's not all: ALAs, the specific type of omega-3s found in chia seeds, can decrease the risk of heart disease, according to a Pennsylvania State University study.

 Eat This!
 Add chia seeds to yogurt or a homemade vegan smoothie to keep your energy levels soaring all morning long—or try any of these 50 chia seed recipes for weight loss!

 So many ways to eat soybeans, so little time!
 To get the most bang for your buck, make tempeh, a traditional Indonesian fermented soy product, part of your weekly lineup.
 A mere half-cup of the stuff packs in 21 grams of protein.
 Another solid bet: dry roasted soybeans.
 With a half-cup serving up a whopping 18 grams of protein, it's one of the best snacks around.
 All soy products provide a solid hit of complete proteins and magnesium, a mineral that's essential to muscle development, energy production and carb metabolism